edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 ## State of this Document

 This document is an early work-in-progress.
+Tone, content, and the site are likely to change a lot over time.

 ### To Do

 - [ ] Add sections for playing with expanded TKG content and possible shared lore.
 For ex, assuming Prospero's Dream as a home base for characters.
+- [ ] Does ship stuff matter?
+Or the frame?
+For ex, who pays for fuel and warp cores?
+Maybe the _Prometheus_ in Prometheus (2012) is the best analog.
 - [ ] Review all of the naming and language in this doc.
 Is BYOC right?